pagkly/Zed/Investopedia3/Mortgage Forbearance Agreement.md

 Mortgage Forbearance Agreement
 ## What Is a Mortgage Forbearance Agreement?

-A mortgage [forbearance](https://www.investopedia.com/terms/f/forbearance.asp) agreement is an agreement made between a [mortgage lender](https://www.investopedia.com/mortgage/mortgage-guide/mortgage-lenders/) and a [delinquent](https://www.investopedia.com/terms/d/delinquent.asp) borrower.
+A mortgage [[forbearance]](https://www.investopedia.com/terms/f/forbearance.asp) agreement is an agreement made between a [[mortgage lender]](https://www.investopedia.com/mortgage/mortgage-guide/mortgage-lenders/) and a [[delinquent]](https://www.investopedia.com/terms/d/delinquent.asp) borrower.
 In this agreement, a lender agrees not to exercise its legal right to foreclose on a mortgage, and the borrower agrees to a mortgage plan that will—over a certain time period—bring the borrower current on their payments.

-The coronavirus outbreak has triggered [forbearance help from Fannie Mae and Freddie Mac](https://www.investopedia.com/articles/economics/08/fannie-mae-freddie-mac-credit-crisis.asp).
+The coronavirus outbreak has triggered [[forbearance help from Fannie Mae and Freddie Mac]](https://www.investopedia.com/articles/economics/08/fannie-mae-freddie-mac-credit-crisis.asp).
 Between these two institutions, they guarantee more than two-thirds of all mortgages and 95% of mortgage-backed securities.

 ### Key Takeaways